llvm/llvm-www/proposals/LP0000-Template.md

 ## Motivation

 Describe the problems that this proposal seeks to address.
-Explain why a change is needed, what non-action is a problem, and why now is a good time to address the problem.
+Explain why a change is needed, why non-action is a problem, and why now is a good time to address the problem.

 ## Proposed solution